Inverse Random Source and Cauchy Problems for Semi-Discrete Stochastic Parabolic Equations in Arbitrary Dimensions: Introduction

 This article builds upon the results of \cite{WWW:2024}, extending them to arbitrary spatial dimensions and providing several refinements.
 In particular, Theorem \ref{firstresulttheorem} provides integrability conditions for the coefficient $a_2$ that depend on the spatial dimension of the problem.
 Furthermore, Theorem \ref{Teo:SecondResult} establishes a stability estimate in which the right-hand side of inequality \eqref{eq:teo:secondresult} explicitly reveals the dependence on the mesh size $h$ and the size of the observation operator.
 As a consequence, the second result recovers the same estimate as in \cite{WWW:2024} when $h$ and the observation region are chosen sufficiently small.
 The main tools to address the previous inverse problems are two Carleman estimates.
-The first is for a homogeneous Dirichlet condition.
+The first is for a homogeneous Dirichlet condition. { \begin{theorem} Let $\psi$ satisfying assumptions \ref{Assumption_data_inteior} and $\varphi=e^{\lambda\psi}$.
+For $\lambda_1\geq 1$ sufficiently large, there exist $\mathcal{C}$, $\tau_{0}\geq 1$, $h_{0}>0$, $\varepsilon_0 >0$, depending on $G,\,G_0$, $\beta$, $c_0$, $T$, and $\lambda$, such that